101 Guide

 3. To change additional settings, such as choosing a specific certificate to use, select ‘Settings’.

-4. Once you're done selecting your settings, select 'OK' to save your changes.
+4. When you’re done selecting your settings, select ‘OK’ to save your changes.

 Important: Microsoft Purview Message Encryption (MPME) should not be applied to a message that is already signed or encrypted using S/MIME.
-To apply MPME, S/MIME signature and encryption must be removed from the message.
-The same applies to MPME-protected messages; you should not sign or encrypt them using S/MIME.
+To apply MPME, you must first remove the S/MIME signature and encryption.
+The same applies to MPME-protected messages; do not sign or encrypt them using S/MIME.

 Encrypting Email Attachments in Outlook.com